Hopsan/hopsan/componentLibraries/defaultLibrary/Hydraulic/Restrictors/HydraulicLaminarOrifice.md

 ### Theory
 The laminar flow through the orifice is proportional to the pressure difference according to equation EQREF{eq:flow}
 <!---EQUATION LABEL=eq:flow q_{2} = K_{c} \left(p_{1}-p_{2}\right) --->
+Cavitation is handled by forcing pressures to be greater than or equal to zero.
 #### Hopsan TLM adaption
 In Q components the positive flow direction is outwards from each port, in this case the TLM equations are
 <!---EQUATION p_{1} = c_{1} + q_{1} Z_{c1} --->